Understanding the Types of Liquor Licences in Ontario

 The application fee for a liquor licence in Ontario varies depending on the type of licence you’re applying for.
 Check the AGCO website for the most up-to-date fee schedule.
 Keep in mind that the application fee is non-refundable, even if your application is denied.

-You can submit your liquor licence application online or by mail.
+You can submit your liquor licence application online.
 The AGCO website provides information on how to submit your application and the required documents.
-If you choose to submit your application by mail, be sure to send it via a traceable method to ensure that it arrives safely.

 Application Processing Time